What are the meanings and benefits of the Om Tare Tuttare Ture Soha – Green Tara mantra?

 According to the high lamas, no one ever attained Enlightenment without the help of Goddess Tara.
 When you chant this potent mantra with intense devotion, the mantra is transformed into a powerful wish-fulfilling prayer.

 Chant one mala (108 repetitions) of this mantra each morning (brahma muhurta) and each night.
 When you chant the mantra, visualize Green Tara Goddess in space in front of you, level with your forehead, at a comfortable distance of about one body-length.

 Sadhanas, in which Goddess Tara is the yidam (a chosen meditation deity), can be extensive or quite brief.
 Most all of them include some introductory homages or praises to invoke Her presence and prayers of taking refuge.

-By taking refuge in Tara, doing practices such as chanting of the Green Tara mantra, and practicing the path contained in that mantra, you can achieve the fully enlightened state, liberated from the two obscurations.
+By taking refuge in Tara, doing practices such as chanting the Green Tara mantra, and practicing the path contained in that mantra, you can achieve a fully enlightened state, liberated from the two obscurations.